Appearance

 Basic Ingestion

-import { IngestionPipeline, RecursiveChunker } from '@agentionai/agents';
+import { IngestionPipeline, RecursiveChunker, LanceDBVectorStore } from '@agentionai/agents/core';

-import { OpenAIEmbeddings } from '@agentionai/agents/vectorstore';
+import { OpenAIEmbeddings } from '@agentionai/agents/embeddings';

 // Create pipeline components